charleybebbaag/Mayflower.NET/README.md

 ```
 -- no transaction --
 :r procedures\proc1.sql
+-- comment.
+An empty line or a line with spaces is accepted.
+:r functions\func2.sql
 ```

 This approach for importing a file is inspired from the tool `sqlcmd` that supports the command `:r`